1935 Nebraska Cornhuskers football team: Minnesota

-The reigning national championship Minnesota Golden Gophers team arrived in Lincoln in a heralded high-interest game that was broadcast nationally on two radio networks.
-The stadium full of fans was bound for disappointment, however, as Nebraska fell by just five points.
-Minnesota, along with Pittsburgh, just seemed to always have Nebraska's number, and improved over the Cornhuskers to 13–2–2.
+The reigning national championship Minnesota Golden Gophers team arrived in Lincoln in a high-interest game that was broadcast nationally on two radio networks.
+Nebraska fell by just five points.
+Minnesota improved over the Cornhuskers to 13–2–2.
 The Gophers went on to finish the season undefeated at 8–0–0 and ranked #2 nationally by the Dickinson System, while the United Press International's first ever end-of-season poll ranked Minnesota at #1.